 Assistant Chief Jason Sims

 Assistant Chief Jason Sims provides leadership and management oversight for the day to day operations of the Culver City Police Department, including the other two Bureau Commanders.
-Assistant Chief Sims is also responsible for the Professional Standards Unit.
-Assistant Chief Sims reports directly to, and may act on behalf of, the Chief Of Police.
+Assistant Chief Sims is also responsible for the Professional Standards Unit, the Personnel and Training Unit, Records and Property Unit, and the Computer Services Unit.
+Assistant Chief Sims reports directly to, and may act on behalf of, the Chief of Police.

 Jason grew up in Ventura California.
 He has been a member of the Culver City Police Department since 2000, when he was hired as a Police Officer.
 During his time as a Police Officer, Jason worked as a Patrol Officer and as an investigator with our Crime Impact Team, Special Victims’ Unit, and our Robbery Homicide Section.
 In 2007, Jason was promoted to the rank of Sergeant.
 As a Sergeant, Jason worked Patrol, Detectives, and Parking.
 Jason was promoted to the rank of Lieutenant in the year 2013.
 As a Lieutenant, Jason served as a Patrol Watch Commander, Professional Standards Lieutenant, and as the Traffic Lieutenant.
 As part of these assignments, Jason conducted internal administrative investigations and served as our Department’s media and community relations liaison.

 In 2017, Jason was promoted to the rank of Captain.
 As a Captain, Jason has overseen the Operations, Investigations and Administration Bureaus.
 Jason was promoted to the rank of Assistant Chief of Police in 2020.